thirumurthis/Learnings/ModelContextProtocol-mcp/SimpleAppWithMCP.md

 }
 ```

-From Claude, when request to list all the items, will prompt to allow access, which looks like below
+From Claude, when we request to list all the items from the in-memory list, it will prompt to allow access, which looks like below

 <img width="1950" height="1285" alt="image" src="https://github.com/user-attachments/assets/5e944e76-d34d-4e2c-b3b6-62dba41377e8" />

 The response will look like below
 <img width="1420" height="1144" alt="image" src="https://github.com/user-attachments/assets/0080c818-29f1-416a-ac7d-8e954df10d51" />

-### MCP Client Code
+### MCP Client Code details

-The MCP Client code is also generated using Spring Starter io, with the MCP client dependency.
+The MCP Client code is also generated using Spring Starter io and with the MCP Client dependency.

-Below lists the code for MCP Client
+The Client code includes below dependencies

- - The MCP Client java dependency `spring-ai-starter-mcp-client`
+ - The MCP Client java dependency spring-ai-starter-mcp-client
- - Since we use Ollama we add the spring dependency `spring-ai-starter-model-ollama`
+ - Ollama spring dependency spring-ai-starter-model-ollama
- - `spring-boot-starter-web` dependency is added to expose an POST endpoint to get use prompt
+ - spring-boot-starter-web dependency expose an POST endpoint to send message using cURL

 ```xml
 <!-- file-name: pom.xml -->